herbertwells/Volcano/README.md

    - Extract the files and place the `volcano_integration` folder in the `custom_components` directory within your Home Assistant configuration directory.

 3. **Install Dependencies**:
-   - Ensure the required dependencies (e.g., `bleak`) are installed.
+   - Ensure the required dependencies (e.g., `bleak>=0.20.0`) are installed.
 Home Assistant should handle this automatically.

 4. **Restart Home Assistant**:
    - After placing the files, restart Home Assistant.